 5 things to do in Pescara

-On previous visits to Pescara, I found the most populous city in Abruzzo a lot less attractive than other Italian cities with a population of 120.000 people due to its crude, rational architecture and lack of history, but this year we decided to give the city another chance.
+On previous visits to Pescara, I found the most populous city in Abruzzo a lot less attractive than other Italian cities with a population of 120.000 people.
+My impression was mainly due to its crude, rational architecture and lack of history, but this year we decided to give the city another chance.
 This led to the discovery of five highly enjoyable things to do in Pescara, and I’m sure there are more.

 1. Walk Across Ponte del Mare